dineshsaini/dorks/README.md

 ## credits

-* All credit goes to respective owners and ghdb
+* All credit and copyrights goes to respective dork owners and ghdb